-I had seen an Aikido demo at Trinity college (quite a few years before) and read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before...
-I mean, people were being hit in the face and being thrown hard.
-I had thought Aikido was gentle and flowing...
-I was intrigued!
+I had seen an Aikido demo at Trinity College (quite a few years before) and had read a little about it, however what I saw going on in this dojo did not look like any Aikido I had ever seen before...
+I mean, people were being hit in the face and thrown hard.
+I had thought Aikido was gentle and flowing... what was going on!

-Attending an adult class on the following week, I looked around and nearly everyone in the dojo was bigger and younger (although maybe not as good looking) and looking very serious in their judo suits waiting for class to begin.
+Joining an adult class on the following week, I looked around and nearly everyone in the dojo was bigger and younger (although maybe not as good looking) and appearing very serious in their judo gi waiting for class to begin.

-While I had trained in Karate (Wado Ryu) and kickboxing in my early college years, football had become my passion after I graduated.
+While I had trained in traditional Karate (Wado Ryu) and kickboxing in my college years, football had become my passion after I graduated.
 Recurring injuries were now bringing that to an end.
-I had wanted to return to the martial arts for some time, however I was now much older, married, with two young daughters, a business to run, a mortgage and little enough spare time.
-Was I mad?
-My heart rate was certainly up a bit and I hoped I was not showing any outward anxiety.
-I had however taken the most important step on my new journey; stepping onto the mat for my first Aikido class.
+I had wanted to return to the martial arts for some time, however I was now much older, married, with two young daughters, a business to run and little enough spare time.
+Was I crazy?
+My heart rate was certainly up a bit and I hoped I was not showing any outward anxiety, nonetheless, I had taken the first step on my new journey by walking onto the mat on that first class.